PGP5 begins 16th Jan 2021

 Q. When will the programme begin?

-A. Classes for the third batch of PGP will commence on 18 January 2019.
+A. Classes for the fifth batch of PGP will commence on 16 January 2021.

 Q. How do I apply to the programme?